Tensai75/nxg-upper/README.md

 So there is certainly a lot left to do.

 ## Version history
+### beta 3
+- include parpar as an alternative par2 executable
+- change progressbar from parts to uploaded bytes and include bitrate
+- bug fix for appending groups to nzb file
+- bug fix for re-adding failed articles blocking the queue

 ### beta 2
 - reduce NxG Header to 28 bytes for better compatibility with the search engines